jlyonsmith/box_plot_chart/README.md

 [![Crates.io](https://img.shields.io/crates/v/box_plot_chart.svg)](https://crates.io/crates/box_plot_chart)
 [![Docs.rs](https://docs.rs/box_plot_chart/badge.svg)](https://docs.rs/box_plot_chart)

 This is a simple box plot generator.
 You provide a [JSON5](https://json5.org/) file with data and it generates an SVG file.
-You can convert the SVG to PNG or other bitmap formats with the [resvg](https://crates.io/crates/resvg).
+You can convert the SVG to PNG or other bitmap formats with the [resvg](https://crates.io/crates/resvg) tool.

 Here is an example of the output: